 You’ll find Hoi An has a more touristy feel to it, with locals not afraid to get up in your face and ask you to buy things.
 The little French-style buildings are an Instagram lover’s dream and the local food is sooooo good.

 Matt and I decided to do a cooking class because there isn’t really much else to do in Hoi An but eat and relax (which isn’t a bad thing).
 We did the night class with Red Bridge and found it really fun and most importantly, we got to eat the food pretty quickly – it was delicious!

-The main thing to do in Hoi An is relax in one of the quaint local eateries for lunch or dinner and watch life roll by.
+We really enjoyed relaxing in a number of quaint local eateries.
+We perched ourselves near a window and simply watched life roll by.
 There are some amazing little spots to eat, we went off a few recommendations from friends but also ducked into places we liked the look of or had read about online.

 I recommend staying along the water somewhere, provided there isn’t a typhoon in progress, and hiring bicycles or scooters to get into the main town.
 Just be wary, there are certain times of the day when you are not allowed to ride your scooter through the main streets (yes, we learned that one the hard way).

 Essence Hoi An Hotel & Spa – I stayed at the Vinh Hung Emerald resort, which was nice, but based on my excellent experience with the Hanoi Elegance Ruby, I would recommend staying at their sister hotel in Hoi An, the Essence.